pknichols/chondria_occupancy/README.md

 # Site-occupancy detection modeling of nuisance algae from eDNA qPCR detections
 ### Nichols P.K.
-### 2025
+### Updated 2026

-This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling as similarly performed for tracking the nuisance alga, *Chondria tumulosa* (Nichols et al. 2025, Nichols & Marko 2025).
+This R Markdown file imports and processes qPCR data generated on a Bio Molecular Systems MIC for single species site-occupancy detection modeling as similarly performed for tracking the nuisance alga, *Chondria tumulosa* (Nichols et al. 2025a, Nichols & Marko 2025) and non-indigenous *Acanthophora spicifera* (Nichols et al. 2025b).

 The following files are required:

 ## 1. SAMPLE METADATA
 Metadata file with sample and site information.
 Example file: "1qPCR_metadata.csv"